piebotai/bot/README.md

 #### max_order_value

 The maximum **buy** value an order should be for PieBot to execute it.
-PieBot has no upper limit for rebalance orders, but it does adhere to `min_order_value`.
+PieBot has no upper limit when selling to rebalance orders.

 **Default value** - `0.50`